 “Those are how we accomplish our mission, but what is that mission?
 I said then, and we continue to believe now, that the reason the University of Mobile exists is to change the world.
 Our university community is actively exploring new ways to integrate learning, faith and leadership with the goal of producing graduates who are excellent in their field of study, vibrant in their faith, and capable of using their influence in effective ways to be change agents.

-“Some of the outgrowth of that exploration is our emphasis on a Christian worldview across all academic disciplines.
+“Some of the outgrowths of that exploration is our emphasis on a Christian worldview across all academic disciplines.
 For example, that means an accounting student is being challenged in the classroom to think critically about more than accounting, but also consider what it means to be a Christian accountant, and how the ethics and values of faith impact how you approach your career.

 “Service learning is an important part of that engagement.
 If we want our graduates to be change agents, we need to provide our students with opportunities and examples of how to effectively use their knowledge and talents to effect change.
-On our campus, that means business students starting and operating a clothes closet at a local community center, our basketball team helping with field day at an elementary school, and our ministry students tutoring athletes at a local high school.
+On our campus, that means business students starting and operating a clothes closet at a local community center, our basketball team helping with a field day at an elementary school, and our ministry students tutoring athletes at a local high school.
 One day each fall we cancel classes for Project Serve so that students, faculty and staff can volunteer with their academic areas in 63 locations across two counties.”

 Once the initial crisis passed, Foley marshaled the university and her constituents to wrestle with the practical ways to integrate learning, faith and leadership.
 On April 27, 2004, the Board of Trustees adopted the “Statement of Christian Affirmation, a biblically based foundational statement that describes the essential theological nature of the university.
 Along with the mission statement, philosophy statement and goals, it is the foundation that guides the growth and development of the school.
 A strategic plan, 2020 Vision, laid out the goal of developing the university into “a nationally recognized voice and transforming influence in the revitalization of Christian faith and character in America.dzAmong the many accomplishments resulting from 2020 Vision and other presidential initiatives, the University of Mobile has: